 Catherine earned her bachelor of science in Animal Science with a minor in Equine Business Management at the University of Connecticut where she was captain of the Equestrian Team.
 While at school, she helped start an IEA program based out of UConn where she coached and managed the team in its first successful year.
 As a junior rider, Catherine showed in the High Children’s Jumpers and Large Junior Hunters throughout New England and Florida.
 She qualified multiple times for National Junior Hunter, Marshall & Sterling, NEHC, NEHJ Derby, and in CHJA finals.

 Tim is the farm's "right hand man" for all things related to the property.
 Graduating from Connecticut College in 2010, he soon thereafter got back to his roots in Litchfield County, where he worked in property management, land clearing, and landscaping.
 Tim maintains our property, ensuring everything onsite is cared for and working as it should.
+Aside from being our "Mr. Fix-It", Tim plays an integral part in our show horses' travel, as he handles all the farm's shipping needs and coordinates all the moving parts for us during show season.
 Outside of managing our beautiful farm, Tim is also an EMT with Washington Ambulance and the Lead Coach of the U12 Division on the Mohawk Mountain Alpine Race Team.